James Johnson (Georgia politician): Political life

 In 1851, Johnson was elected to the United States House of Representatives as a Unionist.
-Some historians labeled him a Whig, but in the later 1850s he was a member of the American, or Know-Nothing, party.
+Some historians labeled him a Whig, but in the later 1850s, he was a member of the American, or Know-Nothing, party.
 He was defeated in his re-election bid by Alfred H. Colquitt in 1853.
 Johnson opposed secession, and historians agree that he kept a low profile during the Civil War.

 Johnson was appointed as provisional Governor of Georgia on June 17, 1865, by U.S. President Andrew Johnson (unrelated), and tasked primarily with reorganizing the state government, which had collapsed with the Confederacy.
 He served until a constitutional convention was held in Milledgeville in October 1865; at that convention, the Secession Ordinance was repealed, a new constitution was adopted, and the State's war debt was repudiated.
 He unsuccessfully ran for the U.S. Senate, but on January 30, 1866, the legislature preferred Alexander H. Stephens and Herschel V. Johnson.

 Postbellum life

 For his service, President Johnson gave James Johnson the position as collector of customs for the Port of Savannah.
-He served in this capacity Oct.
-1, 1866 to May 31, 1869.
+He served in this capacity from October 1, 1866, to May 31, 1869.
 Johnson moved back to Columbus, where he served as judge of the Superior Court from July 1, 1869, to Oct.
 1, 1875, when he resigned.